percona/k8spg-docs/docs/kubectl.md

     $ kubectl get pg -n postgres-operator
     ```

-    It may take some time to create the Operator.
-The creation process is over when both the
+    The creation process may take some time.
+When the process is over your cluster obtains the ready status.
-    Operator and replica set Pods report the `ready` status:

     ??? example "Expected output"